NIH Management Fund, Service and Supply Fund (SSF), and GSA Rent

 The Management Fund provides for the financing of certain common research and administrative support activities which are required in the operations of NIH:

-- Clinical Center: Admissions and follow-up, anesthesiology, diagnostic x-ray, nuclear medicine, clinical pathology, blood bank, rehabilitation medicine, pharmacy, medical records, nursing services, patient nutrition services, housekeeping services, laundry, social work, drug costs, red team response and bench to bedside.
+Clinical Center: Admissions and follow-up, anesthesiology, diagnostic x-ray, nuclear medicine, clinical pathology, blood bank, rehabilitation medicine, pharmacy, medical records, nursing services, patient nutrition services, housekeeping services, laundry, social work, drug costs, red team response, bench to bedside and the Children's Hospital increase for FY19.

 The chart and table below show the distribution of NCI's payment for these common activities and NCI's share as a percent of NIH total.